 Real estate levy for Luxembourg funds owning Luxembourg real estate directly

-The 2021 Budget law introduces of a new tax, termed a Real Estate Levy (prélèvement immobilier).
-It will however apply only in the restricted circumstances of a Luxembourg investment fund vehicle which:
+The 2021 Budget Law introduces a new tax, termed a real estate levy (prélèvement immobilier).
+It will, however, apply only in the restricted circumstances of a Luxembourg investment fund vehicle that:

-- is regulated under the 2007 specialised investment fund (SIF) regime, or the 2016 reserved alternative investment fund (RAIF) regime, or Part II of the 2010 UCI regime; and
+- is regulated under the 2007 specialised investment fund (SIF) regime, or the 2016 reserved alternative investment fund (RAIF) regime, or Part II of the 2010 UCI regime

-- has its own legal persona, unless it has the société en commandite simple (SCS) legal form: the combined effect of which is to place the FCP, SCSp and SCS legal forms all outside the scope of this new levy (this is appropriate because investors in fund vehicles having these legal forms are likely for tax purposes to be treated as having direct ownership of any underlying real estate owned directly in the name of the fund vehicle, and thus be immediately taxable on the income and gains derived from such real estate – and so not having to be brought within the scope of anti-avoidance measures); and
+- has its own legal persona, unless it has the société en commandite simple (SCS) legal form, the combined effect of which is to place the FCP, SCSp, and SCS legal forms all outside the scope of this new levy (this is appropriate because investors in fund vehicles having these legal forms are likely for tax purposes to be treated as having direct ownership of any underlying real estate owned directly in the name of the fund vehicle, and thus be immediately taxable on the income and gains derived from such real estate, and so not having to be brought within the scope of anti-avoidance measures)

 - owns directly (or indirectly through one or more entities that are regarded as tax transparent under Luxembourg principles) real estate assets, and